labwc/labwc/README.md

 Labwc is a [WIP] free, stacking compositor for Wayland.

-It is in early development and has the following aims:
+It is in early development, so expect bugs and missing features.

+Labwc has the following aims:

-- Be light-weight, small and fast.
+- Be light-weight, small and fast
-- Have the look and feel of the X11 Window Manager Openbox.
+- Have the look and feel of Openbox
-- Where practicable, use other software to show wall-paper, take screenshots, and so on.
+- Where practicable, use other software to show wall-paper, take screenshots, and so on

 - [Dependencies](#dependencies)
 - [Roadmap](#roadmap)